CASE STUDY

 04 Inline Feedback on Reports

-RESEARCH INSIGHT: Structured, actionable feedback improves volunteer engagement and saves admin time. -> DESIGN CHOICE: Commenting on volunteer reports, providing feedback.
+Research Insight: Structured, actionable feedback improves volunteer engagement and saves admin time.

 05 Resource Publishing